lsst/LDM-PMT/index.rst

 updates for activities that block other teams, in particular when the delivery date approaches are expected to be done promptly (depending on urgency, weekly or even daily)

-Keeping a copy Baseline Plan in JIRA is in particular useful for linking the PPs with corresponding Epics.

-The JIRA DLP serves as an easy-to-use interface TCAMs can use to interact with the Baseline Plan.
+The JIRA DMBP serves as an easy-to-use interface TCAMs can use to interact with the Baseline Plan.
 Changes made to the JIRA DLP are periodically submitted to CCB and transfered to the Primavera once approved (every 6 or 12 month).
 Primavera version is always the authoritative source of truth.